dc4eu/educational-pilot/docs/governance/README.md

 # Implementation of the EAA-based Authorisation Model in DC4EU

-## Introduction

-This document introduces the implementation of the Electronic Attestation of Attributes (EAA)-based authorisation model within the DC4EU Large Scale Pilot for the domains of education and professional qualifications.
-The model reflects the structured feedback from the 23 consortium members and is designed to be extendable to all Member States and associated countries of the European Union.
-It supports full alignment with the eIDAS 2.0 framework, the European Education Area (EEA), and the European Qualifications Framework (EQF).

 ## Table of contents

 - [Implementation of the EAA-based Authorisation Model in DC4EU](#implementation-of-the-eaa-based-authorisation-model-in-dc4eu)